 2. DEXA Scan

 They may also recommend you for a DEXA (DXA) scan to measure your bone mineral density.
-It’s a short, painless procedure which takes about 4-5 minutes, depending on the part of the body being scanned.
+It’s a short, painless procedure that takes about 4-5 minutes, depending on the part of the body being scanned.

 The bone mineral density can be compared to the bone mineral density of a healthy young adult and someone who’s the same age and sex as you.
 The difference is measured as a standard deviation (SD) and is called a T score.